KTTL: National attention

 Several years after signing on, KTTL attracted national attention.
 In addition to six hours a week of farm programs as well as a daily "swap shop" show and several religious programs, KTTL aired programs from William P. Gale of the "National Identity Broadcast" and James Wickstrom, founder of the Posse Comitatus organization.
-Wickstrom boasted that "every rabbi in Los Angeles will die in 24 hours" if his anti-Semitic demands were not met, while other programs called Catholics "pagans" and "idol worshippers" and used the word "nigger" to describe African Americans, saying they were from "bongo bongo land".
+Wickstrom boasted that "every rabbi in Los Angeles will die in 24 hours" if his antisemitic demands were not met, while other programs called Catholics "pagans" and "idol worshippers" and used the word "nigger" to describe African Americans, saying they were from "bongo bongo land".
 Vietnamese people and Mexicans, as well as politicians, were also targets of Gale and Wickstrom's programs.

 The Babbses had views that were in line with these programs: in 1983, when interviewed by a news service reporter, Charles claimed that "the white man is supposed to protect the other races" and called the Federal Reserve System "the Jew-controlled money standard".
 The Babbses' rejection of the government-assigned value of money resulted in them refusing to pay their 1981 property taxes to Gray County, where its transmitter tower was located; advertisers fled as they were garnished for the station's actions.
-In addition, when Nellie Babbs was interviewed by KAKE-TV and claimed that Rosanne Cash had anti-Semitic views, Cash sued for $3 million, saying she was erroneously quoted.
+In addition, when Nellie Babbs was interviewed by KAKE-TV and claimed that Rosanne Cash had antisemitic views, Cash sued for $3 million, saying she was erroneously quoted.

 The content of these taped programs prompted KGNO, one of KTTL's competitors in Dodge City, to editorialize against the programs of KTTL, calling them "crap".
 This resulted in a significant amount of mail to Robert Stephan, the Attorney General of Kansas, and in a letter from Senator Bob Dole to the FCC.
 Politicians weighed in in the House of Representatives; when Nellie Babbs appeared before a subcommittee hearing on deregulation in August 1983, Ed Markey scolded her.